ISCA2020Flatfish/Flatfish-BM/README.md

 - **Seq2Seq**: A typical Recurrent Neural Network (RNN), which is widely employed in natural language processing.
 - **GGS-NN**: A typical Graph Neural Network (GNN), which is widely employed in graph processing.

-Currently, the address traces are extracted from our full benchmark set.
-The full benchmark set contains several GB of data, and we will upload the full benchmark set later.

 ## Usage
 In ``Flatfish-BM/traces/``, all the address traces are saved in a compressed format of numpy (``.npz``).
 For example, we can load the address trace file in python3 by: